The Mitchells vs. the Machines: Plot

-Upon arriving in Silicon Valley, the Mitchells disguise themselves as robots and head to PAL Labs HQ to shut it down, but PAL manipulates them by revealing surveillance footage from the café of Katie telling Aaron in secret that she was pretending to have faith in Rick so that he would take them to upload the kill code.
-As a heartbroken Rick sees this, the Mitchells fail to reach PAL's lair, and Rick and Linda are captured by PAL's stronger and smarter robots.
+Upon arriving in Silicon Valley, the Mitchells disguise themselves as robots and head to PAL Labs HQ to shut it down, until PAL shows surveillance footage from the café of Katie telling Aaron in secret that she was pretending to have faith in Rick so that he would take them to upload the kill code.
+Heartbroken by this revelation, Rick accidentally blows their cover, and he and Linda are captured by PAL's recently upgraded robots.
 PAL then reprograms Eric and Deborahbot to obey her, while Katie, Aaron, and Monchi escape.

 Katie discovers Rick's recordings of her childhood on her camera, realizing that Rick gave up on his lifelong dream to give his daughter a normal life.
-In the meantime, Rick reflects on his actions after seeing one of Katie's videos that mirrors his relationship with Katie.
+In the meantime, Rick reflects on his actions after seeing one of Katie's videos that mirrors their relationship.
 Reinvigorated, Katie and Aaron infiltrate PAL Labs HQ again, this time using Monchi to malfunction the robots, as his appearance causes an error in their programming.
 With help from Mark, Rick and Linda free themselves and plan to upload Katie's home movie of Monchi to short-circuit the robots.
 However, Rick is outnumbered by the robots when he is about to upload the video, while Katie and Aaron are captured.

 Facing PAL to justify saving humanity, Katie explains that no matter how hard her family struggles, they will always stay connected in spite of their differences.
 PAL rejects this reasoning and drops Katie from her lair.
 Eric and Deborahbot, having been inspired by Rick's "reprogramming" of himself that allowed him to use a computer, revert to their malfunctioning states and upload Katie's home movie, saving her and helping the rest of the Mitchells.
 As the Mitchells band together to fight the rest of the robots, Katie destroys PAL by throwing her into a glass of water, freeing all the humans and disabling the remaining robots.
+Eric and Deborahbot are spared via their malfunction.

 A few months after the uprising, Katie and her family arrive at her college as she shares one last goodbye with them.
 She later joins them on another road trip with Eric and Deborahbot to Washington, D.C. to accept the Congressional Gold Medal.